mds99/stls/kossel-2020/README.md

 i.e. no off-the-shelf linear rails - 2020 vertical pillars will be guides.
 I've built couple machines like this, so it will be working ok.

 I don't really like some parts from original models as they are quite fragile and do not really serve for structural stability at all or delaminate easily.
 Updated parts i'll put here.

+kossel-2020-top - made some walls thicker. bearing hole for 5mm stud (original 3mm is too optimistic on 2020).
+Added vertical holes for greater part strength.